Tlazypanda/vms/docs/Installation_Guide.md

 Change directory to where you can find the **manage.py** file (this is located in the top level directory for the project).
 If you are installing the project on the VM, the project will be located within the **/vagrant/vms** directory.

-To view the sql commands that will be generated from syncdb, run the command:

-    python manage.py sqlall app_name_here

-To generate the database tables that correspond to the Django models, run the command:

-    python manage.py syncdb

 NOTE: In case, you get the following error django.db.utils.ProgrammingError: relation "auth_user" does not exist, while running the above command do the following
     python manage.py migrate auth
     python manage.py migrate
-Now again try running the command
-    python manage.py syncdb

 We do not want to create a superuser at this time, so when it asks you to create a superuser, say 'no':